-A letter which was purportedly written by Karnataka Congress leader M B Patil to Sonia Gandhi in July 2017, has been shared by the official Twitter handle of the Bharatiya Janata Party (BJP)’s Karnataka state unit.
+A letter which was purportedly written by Karnataka Congress leader M B Patil to Sonia Gandhi in July 2017, has been shared by a few social media users.
 According to the tweet, the letter exposes the divide-and-rule policy of the Congress party which had allegedly fomented division within the Hindu community in Karnataka by pledging a separate status for the Lingayat community.

 The entire Lingayat & Veerashaiva community division was planted under direct instruction of Sonia Gandhi